About the SI Leeds Literary Prize

 With the help of our partners, shortlisted writers take part in a programme of craft and career development, the Prize Plus programme.
 Many of our entrants have gone on to land publishing deals, agents, and critical acclaim for their writing.
 Watch Prize Director, Fiona Goh, introduce the Prize and explain the role it plays in the UK’s literary ecology.

-The Prize is awarded biennially, and the last award – the fifth edition of the Prize – was made in October 2020.
+The Prize is awarded biennially, and the last award – the sixth edition of the Prize – was made in October 2022.
+The2024 Prize was open for entries from 1 April – 13 May and judging is now underway, with the winners to be announced in November.

-£3,000 for the 1st Prize Aspire-igen award, plus a free place on an Arvon creative writing course, and manuscript assessment through The Literary Consultancy.
+£4,000 for the 1st Prize, plus a free place on an Arvon creative writing course, and manuscript assessment through The Literary Consultancy.
+The manuscript will be given serious consideration for publication through Peepal Tree Press, should this be considered the best fit for the book.

-Shortlisted entrants will be supported through the Prize Plus programme of writer development.
-They will be offered 1:1 writer development sessions through Inscribe as well as the opportunity to join other great networking and development opportunities through our partners New Writing North.
+In addition, all long listed entrants will be offered a tailored package of support through the unique Prize Plus programme of writer development, includes coaching sessions from The Literary Consultancy, The Written Academy and Anna Caig, covering craft and career development, developing a writing habit that lasts, and maximising your marketing potential.
+We will be repeating our successful mentoring scheme, matching selected writers from the 2024 longest with previous Prize alumnae.
 Our partners have explained why they work with the Prize, and tell us a little bit about the support they offer: watch Andrew Kidd from Arvon, Aki Schilz from The Literary Consultancy and Will Mackie of New Writing North talk about their relationships with the Prize.

 2020 award